 T H E A R T O F U R I D O W B E N K O - C U R R I C U L U M V I T A E

-Artist, Writer & Publisher Uri Dowbenko was born in Chicago in 1951 to Ukrainian parents who came to America after surviving the Nazi German and Soviet Russian onslaughts.
+Artist-Author & Publisher Uri Dowbenko was born in Chicago in 1951 to Ukrainian parents who came to America after surviving the Nazi German and Soviet Russian onslaughts.
 Raised in Western Pennsylvania, his artistic and writing career began in high school, when he founded an unsanctioned politically incorrect newspaper called “The Lamb,” an alternative to the official school paper called “The Ram.”
 He went to school at Case Western Reserve University and the University of Vienna in Austria.
 At age 19 he took an “early retirement,” rounding out his education by taking a cross-country journey across Europe and Africa – from Egypt to East Africa, then to Senegal, which took a year to complete.
 He says that now he has the rest of his life to work — a joke that has come true…

 In 1987 he moved to Montana, where he continued his advertising, marketing and publicity business, commuting to Los Angeles and the San Francisco Bay area to meet with clients.